-Figuring out the best bank to open a checking account usually entails finding an account that charges minimal fees.
+Figuring out the best bank to open a checking account usually entails finding an account that charges minimal fees and if you’re lucky, interest.
 Plenty of banks advertise free checking accounts that come with no monthly maintenance service charges and free ATM usage.
-However, even these free checking accounts might carry fees such as overdraft charges.
-Take a look at the types of fees you could encounter with a free checking account.
+But even these free checking accounts might carry high fees such as overdraft and stop-payment charges.
+Take a look at some of the fees you might be charged with a free checking account.

 Fees Associated With Free Checking Accounts